Is Ireland expensive? How much will a trip to Ireland cost?

 On average, I would suggest allocating around €25-40 per person per day if you want to have a mix of cooking for yourself and some mid-range meals.

-Most public museums in Ireland are free of charge to enter, much like in the UK.
+Most public museums in Ireland are free of charge to enter.
 The only time you’re likely to have to pay entry at a museum is if it is privately owned or there is a special, limited-time exhibit.

 It is also completely free to experience Ireland’s spectacular natural scenery.
 Hiking and hill walking are two of the best things to do in Ireland and it costs nothing to do.